benelan/choroator/README.md

 * Data (the rest):
 State,Data (ie. California,53489)

-If you have missing data, that is okay.
-Just do not put the State in the CSV file and the script will handle it properly.
+It is okay if you don't have data for every state.
+Leaving out State rows in the CSV will be handled properly.

 ## The Python Scripts